Mapping Customer.io to outgoing integrations

 Mapping Track v2 calls

-The Track v1 API includes methods that generally map to Data Pipelines—they both have methods to identify, track, send page events, etc.
+The Track v1 API includes methods that generally map to our Pipelines API—they both have methods to identify, track, send page events, etc.

 Identify